BartoszBezyk/Customer-Profitability-and-Inventory-Optimization-AnalysisS-QL/README.md

 Database Overview
 The database consists of 8 tables: products, productlines, orders, orderdetails, customers, payments, employees, and offices.
 The tables are related through specific keys, enabling complex queries to extract meaningful insights.

-Table Relations
-- products and orderdetails are linked through productCode.
-- products and productlines are linked through productLine.
-- orders and orderdetails are linked through orderNumber.
-- customers and orders are linked through customerNumber.
-- customers and payments are linked through customerNumber.
-- customers and employees are linked through employeeNumber or salesRepEmployeeNumber.
-- employees table self-references for attributes employeeNumber and reportsTo.
-- employees and offices are linked through officeCode.

 Methods used in this project:
 -  Common Table Expressions (CTEs)
 -  JOIN Operations